 Study of the process of heredity at a more advanced level than Biology 122.
-A problem-solving, seminar-oriented course integrating principles of evolution, classical Mendelian genetics, and the molecular biology of the gene.
+A problem-solving, seminar-oriented course integrating principles of evolution, classical Mendelian genetics, non-Mendelian inheritance patterns, chromosome mapping and mutations, sex determination, extranuclear inheritance, and the following subcategories of genetics: behavioral, population, evolutionary and conservation.
 Prerequisites: Biology 122 and 123.